 Conclusion

 Livestock feed processing is a critical component of modern agriculture.
-By transforming raw materials into nutritionally balanced and safe feed, it supports livestock productivity, animal health, and food security.
-Advances in feed mill automation, sustainable ingredients, and digital monitoring systems are shaping the future of feed manufacturing.
+It transforms raw materials into nutritionally balanced and safe feed, supporting animal health and productivity.